Last Updated on May 17, 2023 by Matt

 Electric scooter speed limiter and removal

-A speed limiter is a safety measure installed on the controller of the scooter that restricts the max speed at which the scooter can ride.
-There are three main methods to remove the speed limit set this way: overriding it in the display menu, modifying the controller, or replacing the controller with a new one that doesn’t have a speed limiter on it.
+There are three methods to remove the speed limit: overriding it in the display menu, modifying the controller, or replacing the controller with a new one that doesn’t have a speed limiter on it

 How to remove the speed limiter on your electric scooter?

-The specific buttons that need to be pushed will vary from one model to another, but in general, you would need to:
+The specific buttons that need to be pushed will vary from one model to another.

 Remove the speed limiter by physically modifying the controller